Bishnu-charan-nayak/Java-A-to-Z/README.md

 Core Spring Boot on
 For depedence use Spring initializr.
 Also I Add some common More Requrment Depedence.
-If Use Eclipse Config file Use Youtube to Clearify
+If Use Eclipse Config file Use Youtube to Clearify.Some Spring dependency add.

 Easy to study